Diamond Sunrise

 Requirements for advancement to Level 2:

-• Consistent personal practice documented in a journal and reviewed by a mentor
+• Consistent personal practice maintained in a private journal kept by the Neophyte

-• Approval by the Council of Guides (simple majority)
+• Approval by the Inner Council (simple majority)

 Level 2: Initiate